jun7-shi/unitree_sim_isaaclab/README.md

 **Note:**
 If you wish to modify lighting or camera parameters, please tune and test the parameters carefully before performing large-scale data generation.

+**Note:** If you are using the simulation together with `xr_teleoperate` for data collection, you need to modify the IP address of the `image_server` in `xr_teleoperate` to match the IP address where the simulation is running.

 ## 3、Task Scene Construction

 ### 3.1 Code Structure